-For a soft sided carrier the limit is 46x28x28 cm and for a hard sided carrier the limit is 44x30x19 cm.
+Jet Blue requires that dog carriers are no larger than 43x31x21cm.
+When flying with United, the limit for a soft-sided carrier is 46x28x28 cm and for a hard sided carrier the limit is 44x30x19 cm.

 We recommend that you use a soft sided carrier as they will provide your dog with much more space.
 They’re also easier to manoeuvre when on the plane and are often lighter than hard sided carriers.